 The Transnational Giving Europe network welcomes and supports this momentum and the progress that has already been made regarding changes to the national laws of Member States in two ways:

 – By continuing to seek new partners to increase tax-effective giving in all the Member States of the EU until all legal and practical barriers to cross-border giving within the EU are removed.

 – By collaborating with philanthropic organisations that work relentlessly for the development of a single market for philanthropy across Europe.
 TGE aims to provide and relay concrete, valuable and free information to donors, intermediaries and beneficiaries that wish to give or receive a cross-border donation or legacy.
 Through the country profiles hereunder, released by our partner organization Philea, you will find practical information and initial advice on how to deal with the legal and fiscal aspects involved in cross-border philanthropic transactions (gift or inheritance taxes to be paid, possible relief or exemptions, bilateral tax treaties, alternative solutions, etc.).
 They will help you to understand the very concrete steps to be taken to find a solution.
 These profiles give an update on the legal and fiscal developments on this topic after Persche and Stauffer and provide input to the advocacy initiatives supporting a more favourable environment.
 They were realized in partnership with the European Foundation Centre and did lead to a study, “Taxation of cross-border philanthropy in Europe after Persche and Stauffer – From landlock to free movement?” published in July 2014 that calls for less red-tape and non-discriminatory tax treatment for donors and philanthropic organisations throughout the Member States.

-The countries marked [*] belong to the Transnational Giving Europe Network
+The countries marked [*] are members of the Transnational Giving Europe Network.